-You have a bone marrow test to check whether there are cancer cells in your bone marrow.
-Bone marrow is spongy tissue and fluid that is inside your bones.
-It makes your blood cells.
+You will almost certainly have a bone marrow test.
+This is to help find out more information about your acute lymphoblastic leukaemia (ALL).
+Bone marrow is the spongy tissue and fluid that is inside some of your bones.
+It makes blood cells.

 Types of biopsy

 There are 2 main types of bone marrow test: